FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 The next step is to label those images.
 For that, the tool _Labelme_ will be used.
 Follow the tutorial mentioned above, starting at 20:05, to install the tool and label the images.
 Just note that when you click the _Open Dir_ option in the tool, the input directory in our case is ```data/images_resized```, and the output directory for the labels is ```data/labels```.

-If the labeling process was successful, running ```visualize_dataset.py``` should display the dataset with the bounding boxes around the faces in the images.
+If the labeling process was successful, running ```visualize_dataset.py``` should display the images and the bounding boxes around the faces in the images.

 ## Data augmentation
 To do the data augmentation, just run the ```data_augmentation.py``` script.
 For each image, using the library _albumentations_, one hundred images will be created taking subimages from the original image changing properties such as rotation, orientation, color, brightness...
 The resolution of these new images, i.e. their size, is set by deafutlt to 256x144.
 It can be changed by running the following command, but keep in mind that if this size is modified, the neural network and test files will also have to be modified, so it is not recommended.